anbjos/spectral-transformer/README.md

 ### Attention Head

 The attention mechanism is a foundational concept in modern deep learning architectures, such as the Transformer.
-It enables models to focus on specific elements of an input sequence when generating an output, capturing the relationships between elements of the sequence.
+It allows the model to capture relationships between elements in a sequence.
 This section provides a step-by-step explanation of how the attention mechanism operates for **a single attention head**, starting with input representation as matrices, followed by transformations into **queries (Q)**, **keys (K)**, and **values (V)**—all of which are *learned* representations rather than direct input data.
 The similarities between **Q** and **K** are then measured using a dot product, yielding weights that indicate how relevant each position is relative to the current query.
 These weights are subsequently applied to **V**, allowing the model to focus on and aggregate information from different parts of the sequence.
 Each step is described in terms of the matrix operations that underlie the mechanism.

 #### 1. Input Representation as a Matrix